WithSecureOpenSource/flaky-tests-detection/README.md

 # Flaky tests detection
-Visualise tests whose state changes most often.
+Visualize tests whose state changes most often.
 During software development, it is often common that some tests start to randomly fail, but finding those tests is a tedious and time consuming problem.
-Flaky tests detection solves that problem by processing historical xunit test results and cheks which tests changes state most often.
+Flaky tests detection solves that problem by processing historical xunit test results and checks which tests changes state most often.
 Flaky tests detection is available as Github Action plugin and [Python package](https://pypi.org/project/flaky-tests-detection/).
 For usage, see [example](https://github.com/F-Secure/flaky-test-ci) at the `actions` page.